 Students are advised to seek advice and counseling from the Registrar before choosing this option, as it is very restrictive.

-Once a student places a privacy hold of either type upon his/her record, it shall remain in place until the Registrar’s Office is notified in writing, signed by the student, to change or remove the hold.
-This applies even if the student separates him/herself from the institution.
+Once a student places a privacy hold of either type upon their record, it shall remain in place until the Registrar’s Office is notified in writing, signed by the student, to change or remove the hold.
+This applies even if the student separates themselves from the institution.

 c.
 Students shall have the right to know information contained in their education record and to have a hearing to determine the appropriateness of such information remaining in the record.
 The following offices maintain educational records on all students enrolled at the College: